FirstBatchLabs/Guide-to-Decentralized-Socials/Essential Guide to Decentralized Social on Chains.md

 ![Untitled](Essential%20Guide%20to%20Decentralized%20Social%20on%20Chains%20%2053a3b5d2d06f43f9a3ea9635b47d0083/Untitled%201.png)

 CyberConnnect also provides a decentralized social graph and self-sovereign identity solutions where every user owns their [ccProfile](https://cyberconnect.me/mint) as an NFT.
-The most popular apps in the Cyberconnect ecosystem are Link3 and Galxe, former is a web3 event platform and the latter is one of the major decentralized identity and verifiable credential protocols.
+The most popular social app in the Cyberconnect ecosystem is Link3 which is a web3 event platform.

 ![Untitled](Essential%20Guide%20to%20Decentralized%20Social%20on%20Chains%20%2053a3b5d2d06f43f9a3ea9635b47d0083/Untitled%202.png)